mikemhenry/userdocs/docs-src/getting-Started/workspaces.md

 - permanent storage (`/storage/workspaces/<researchGroupID>/<workspaceID>`)
 - temporary storage (`/storage/scratch/<researchGroupID>/<workspaceID>`)
 - user-friendly access to a custom software repositories and monitoring tools and
-- SLURM accounting to that Workspace.
+- lsf accounting to that Workspace.
 Fair share between research groups.

 ## Usage
 Please always load the Workspace module when using it, even if you only copy files into it.
-The module provides you with shortcuts (e.g. `$WORKSPACE`), the custom Software stack (if existing) and SLURM settings.
+The module provides you with shortcuts (e.g. `$WORKSPACE`), the custom Software stack (if existing) and lsf settings.

 ## Application